9 - Transcription

 Transcription in the bacterium E. coli has the following three stages (see figure 9.2):

 - Initiation.
-During the initiation stage, a transcription factor protein called sigma (σ) factor guides the RNA polymerase to the promoter.
+During the initiation stage of transcription in bacteria, a transcription factor protein called sigma (σ) factor guides the RNA polymerase to the promoter.

 - Elongation.
 During elongation, the RNA polymerase bound to the promoter separates the two DNA strands, forming an open complex.
 RNA polymerase then reads the template DNA strand while synthesizing a complementary mRNA transcript.